puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_datatypes.markdown

 Undef
 -----

+[undef]: #undef

-Puppet's special undef value is roughly equivalent to `nil` in Ruby; it represents the absence of a value.
+Puppet's special `undef` value is roughly equivalent to `nil` in Ruby; it represents the absence of a value.
 If the `strict_variables` setting isn't enabled, variables which have never been declared have a value of `undef`.
 Literal undef values must be the bare word `undef`.

-The undef value is usually useful for testing whether a variable has been set.
+The `undef` value is usually useful for testing whether a variable has been set.
 It can also be used as the value of a resource attribute, which can let you un-set any value inherited from a [resource default][resourcedefault] and cause the attribute to be unmanaged.

 When used as a boolean, `undef` is false.
+When interpolated into a string, `undef` will be converted to the empty string.

 * * *